Slip-Disc Symptoms, Signs, Care & Therapy Options

 What Should You Do If You Have One Or More Of The Signs Mentioned?

 We like to take a few moments and remind everyone that symptoms can vary from individual to individual.
 The information presented here is to help your search find competent medical professionals who can identify the cause of your slip-disc and not just hand over a bag full of muscle relaxers or painkillers.
 The best advice we can provide is to visit one of our centers.
-We have some of the best chiropractors in Malaysia.
+We have some of the best chiropractors in Sri Petaling, Malaysia.
 On top of this, our care methods are coupled with the best clinical physiotherapy and advanced technology that others do not have.

 Physiotherapy rendered by one of our clinical physiotherapists is the best-targeted method of non-surgical slip-disc treatment in Malaysia.
 To summarize, the care and level of expertise we offer are unmatched anywhere in Southeast Asia.
 We back our claims through our proven records of reversing slip-disc.
 Chiropractic Specialty Center is the ONLY center in Malaysia to have successfully reversed a herniated spinal disc.
 Our treatments can fix a slipped disc through technology that others do not have.
-In fact, we are the only center that has clinical documentation proving the effectiveness of our slipped disc treatment, as provided through serial MRI assessments (pre and Post-therapy MRI).
+In fact, we are the only center that has clinical documentation proving the effectiveness of our proven slipped disc treatment, as provided through serial MRI assessments (pre and Post-therapy MRI).
 Don’t waste time on ineffective methods offered by inexperienced individuals.
 If you want the best, visit us and judge for yourself.

 Muscle Relaxers, Painkillers & Slipped Disc

 We launched our center a decade ago and, throughout these years, assessed thousands of neck pain and back pain sufferers who were diagnosed with sprain/strains or muscle spasms when, in fact, they suffered from a slip-disc.
-The majority of whom have prescribed muscle relaxers, painkillers, or bed rest.
-Painkiller can reduce some of your pain, while muscle relaxers will do little but make you drowsier.
+The majority of them have prescribed muscle relaxers, painkillers, or bed rest.
+Painkillers can reduce some of your pain, while muscle relaxers will do little but make you drowsier.
 Therefore, painkillers should be used only to subdue some of the slip-disc symptoms while you get targeted therapeutic care.
 Medication alone is never advised, at least not by our clinical team members.
 We know better!

 Can Medication Cure Slip-Disc Symptoms?